Aviator1245/custompicorv32/README.md

 # Custom PicoRV32: FP32→INT4 Stochastic Quantization Co-Processor

 This project modifies the **PicoRV32 RISC-V core** to include a **custom PCPI co-processor** that performs **FP32 to INT4 quantization** using **stochastic rounding**.
+The Coprocessor without the PCPI handshake latency gets it done in 2 cycles with respect to 50-100 cycles on a optimized software randomized rounding
+With the PCPI overlay you could expect 10-15 cycles .
-It’s a hardware-assisted quantization module designed to accelerate **TinyML and edge AI** workloads.
+The project's goal is to  accelerate **TinyML and edge AI** workloads.

 ---